-The following table shows the number of common shares issuable to our non-management directors pursuant to our award incentive plan and stock option plan as at December 31, 2015:
+The following table shows the number of common shares issuable to our non-management directors pursuant to our award incentive plan as at December 31, 2016:

-Common Shares issuable as at December 31, 2015
+Common Shares issuable as at December 31, 2016

-(1) (3) 0/o (2)
+(1) (2) 0/0 (3)

-Performance-based awards 57,000 0.02
+Performance-based awards 69,000 0.02%

-Stock options (4) 5,334

-Total 62,334 0.02

 - (1) We have, in our sole and absolute discretion, the option of settling the value of the notional common shares underlying the award, in cash or common shares.
-We will not determine whether the payment method will take the form of cash or common shares until the payment date, or some reasonable time prior thereto. - (2) Represents the number of common shares issuable as a percentage of our issued and outstanding common shares as at December 31, 2015. - (3) Does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x.
-If the payout multiplier was 2x, the total number of common shares would increase to 114,000, which represents 0.04% of our issued and outstanding common shares as at December 31, 2015. - (4) No stock options have been granted to our non-management directors since 2012.
+We will not determine whether the payment method will take the form of cash or common shares until the payment date, or some reasonable time prior thereto. - (2) Does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x.
+If the payout multiplier was 2x, the total number of common shares would increase to 138,000, which represents 0.04% of our issued and outstanding common shares as at December 31, 2016. - (3) Represents the number of common shares issuable as a percentage of our issued and outstanding common shares as at December 31, 2016.

-For further information regarding the outstanding options and share awards held by our independent directors, see "Directors' Outstanding Option-Based and Share-Based Awards" and "Directors' Incentive Plan Awards - Value Vested or Earned During the Year" below.
+For further information regarding the outstanding share awards held by our independent directors, see "Directors' Outstanding Share-Based Awards" and "Directors' Award Incentive Plan - Value Vested or Earned During the Year" below.